heasenpa/mmb-website/README.md

         end

         local success, result = pcall(function()

+            return HttpService:JSONDecode(
-            return game:HttpGet(url)
+                game:HttpGet(url)
+            )

         end)

-        if not success then
+        if not success or not result then

-            warn("Server API Error:", result)
+            warn("Không thể lấy danh sách server:", result)

             break
         end

-        local data

-        local decodeSuccess = pcall(function()
-            data = HttpService:JSONDecode(result)
-        end)

-        if not decodeSuccess or not data then warn("Failed to decode server data")
-            break
-        end

-        if data.data then
+        if result.data then

-            for _, server in ipairs(data.data) do
+            for _, server in ipairs(result.data) do

+                local playerCount = server.playing

                 if server.id
-                and server.id ~= CurrentJobId
+                and server.id ~= JobId
-                and server.playing
+                and server.id ~= LastServer.id
-                and server.maxPlayers
+                and playerCount
-                and server.playing >= MIN_PLAYERS
+                and playerCount >= MIN_PLAYERS
-                and server.playing <= MAX_PLAYERS then
+                and playerCount <= MAX_PLAYERS then

-                    table.insert(servers, server)
+                    table.insert(allServers, server)

                 end